ollama-lab/ollama-lab/README.md

 # Ollama Lab

-Yet another Ollama GUI based on [Tauri](https://tauri.app).
+Yet another Ollama GUI but based on [Tauri](https://tauri.app).
 We make Ollama easy-to-use for everyone.

 > [!NOTE]
 >